-Check the FCA register to make sure a firm is regulated.
+Check the FCA's Financial Services Register to make sure a firm is regulated.
 See Useful contacts on page 23.

 Get information tailored to you

 When you ask providers about their products they will give you general information.
 It's essential to get advice specific to your needs and circumstances.